Trilaminar Endometrium and Window of Implantation

-According to studies, having an endometrial biopsy done improved pregnancy rates, up to 73% in when personalized transfers were made according to the test results (Fertility and Sterility, September 2013).
+According to studies, having an embryo transfer in the right moment guided by ERA, improved pregnancy rates up to 73% in cases when personalized transfers were made, according to the test results (Fertility and Sterility, September 2013).
 This research suggests that if you’ve had unsuccessful IVF outcomes and you have quality embryos, it may be worth a conversation with your doctor to see if the ERA test is worth exploring.

-Ideally, we’d all have trilaminar endometrium exactly when we’d want and need it.
+Ideally, we’d all have a trilaminar endometrium that is thick enough exactly when we’d want and need it.
 Unfortunately, though, that isn’t always the case and sometimes, we only find that out when we’re actively trying to conceive.
-If you have had 2 or more unsuccessful embryo transfers, have had concerns with endometrial lining or you’ve had unsuccessful implantation with high quality embryos (meaning embryos that were genetically tested using PGT-A,formerly known is PGS), you have your doctor to help provide options and support as you build your family.
+If you have had 2 or more unsuccessful embryo transfers, have had concerns with endometrial lining or you’ve had unsuccessful implantation with high quality embryos (meaning embryos that were genetically tested using PGT-A,formerly known is PGS), seek help from your doctor to help provide options and support as you build your family.